bnoguchi/hooks-js/README.md

 As soon as one pre finishes executing, the next one will be invoked, and so on.

 ## Error Handling
-You can define an error handler by passing a 2nd function as the 3rd argument to `hook`:
+You can define a default error handler by passing a 2nd function as the 3rd argument to `hook`:
     Document.hook('set', function (path, val) {
       this[path] = val;
     }, function (err) {